 Besides the advantages, the FMVA program has some drawbacks.
 The most significant drawback is the very nature of the program which is fully online.
 Having an online program makes it accessible all over the world, however, the online format means online exams as well.
 In order to grade exams automatically, your only option is the multiple-choice or type-in-the-answer format.
 Only in the advanced courses you have to create a more or less complicated financial model.
 Then you use it to calculate the answers and type in the correct result.
 Still, in most of the preparatory-level and required courses it’s just a multiple-choice test.

 The passing score is high, 80%, but the number of retakes is unlimited and there is no time limit to pass the test.
 I believe that even a person with very little knowledge of finance could take the exam several times, memorize the right answers and pass it with multiple retakes.
-All retakes are possible at the same day.
+All retakes are possible on the same day.
 Finally, the exam is open book and open whatever else (as you can’t realistically control cheating in a fully automated exam).

-In my opinion it is easy enough for the students to get the right answers even to the most complicated questions that require financial model creation.
+In my opinion, it is easy enough for the students to get the right answers even to the most complicated questions that require financial model creation.
 Just open a similar complete model provided by CFI at the end of each course and replicate the formulas in the exam model to get to the right answers.
 It’s really not the same as having to create the model from scratch on a closed-book exam.

 2. Minor drawbacks

 Probably this is the major drawback of FMVA.
 A minor drawback was that I personally didn’t like the Budgeting course.
-In my opinion it was too theoretical.
+In my opinion, it was too theoretical.
 There could have been much more practical cases.
 Other courses though were very good, especially the course on Presentations.

 So, summing up my opinion about FMVA: a great online program to actually learn financial modeling and valuation but there is limited value to the designation as anyone can pass the online exam.